SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 The application is responsible for managing windows and other information, therefore it is important to use it to create presenters that compose the application.

 ### Improving window

 A presenter can be embedded in another presenter as we will show later.
 It can be also placed within a window and this is what the message `open` is doing.
-Spec offers another hook to specialize the information presented when a presenter is displayed within a window.
+Spec offers another hook, the method `initializeWindow:` to specialize the information presented when a presenter is displayed within a window.

-The method `initializeWindow:` allows you to define a title, a default size \(message `initialExtent`\) and a toolbar.
+The method `initializeWindow:` allows you to define a title, a default size (message `initialExtent`) and a toolbar.

 ```language=Smalltalk